rubyworks/indexer/DOTRUBY.md

-# .ruby spec
+# The .ruby Specification

 ## Introduction

-The .ruby file specification defines an very explict and detail...
+The .ruby specification defines an very explict and detailed ...

 ## Fields